-- CO1: Understand the properties of fluids and fluid statics. - CO2: Apply the continuity equation for solving fluid flow problems. - CO3: Apply the principles of Euler's equation and Bernoulli's equation in real situation of fluid problems. - CO4: Understand the fluid flow behaviour for laminar and turbulent flows. - CO5: Understand the concept of boundary layer separation, drag and lift on immersed bodies.
+- CO1: Identify the properties of fluids and fluid statics. - CO2: Apply the continuity equation for solving fluid flow problems. - CO3: Apply the principles of Euler's equation and Bernoulli's equation in real situation of fluid problems. - CO4: Examine the fluid flow behaviour for laminar and turbulent flows. - CO5: Analyze the boundary layer separation, drag and lift on immersed bodies.